UTHealth-Ontology/MCRO-Software/README.md

 ## Build instructions

-The library and the sample application was developed in Netbeans 16.
+The library and the sample application was developed in Netbeans 16 with Java 11.
 Through Netbeans, you can File > Open Project and select the mco-java folder and/or the mco-java-app.
 Select the parent node of the project and use the "Clean and Build" button (or through the Run menu).

 Note that mco-java-app has a dependency on the library (mco-java), so you'll have to build the library first in order to build the sample software application.